ferg-cod3s/gotunnel/README.md

 ### Creating a Tunnel

 To create a tunnel, simply run the `gotunnel` command without any arguments.
 This will start a tunnel on a random port and print the tunnel URL to the console.
 For example:
-This might output something like: `your-tunnel-url.gotunnel.io`
+This might output something like: `your-tunnel-url.local`

 ### Accessing Your Local Application